link1905/system-design-101/content/docs/system-administration/system-recovery.md

 weight: 40
 ---

-Distributed systems inevitably face various failures, such as node crashes or network partitions.
+Distributed systems inevitably face failures like node crashes or network partitions.
-It is crucial for a distributed system to be equipped with robust recovery mechanisms to ensure it can either continue operating or restart from a known, consistent state.
+Robust recovery mechanisms are therefore crucial, enabling the system to continue operating and recover effectively from such unexpected problems.

 ## Backward Recovery